ClementAcher/WebsiteMonitoring/README.md

 * The URL
 * The check interval (int in seconds, > 0)

 The repository comes with a sample demo file.
-You can find it at `WebsiteMonitoring/website_monitoring/file_to_import/import.json`.
+You can find it at `WebsiteMonitoring/website_monitoring/file_to_import/example_import.json`.
 Import it using the field to pick a file.

 #### Get detailed stats for a website

-Once the import is done, you will come back to the main form, but this time, the grid won't be empty!
+Once the import is done, you will be sent back to the main form, but this time, the grid won't be empty!
 You can then select a website to see more information about it.
 Selecting one will open a new form.
 From that form, you can pick a time frame to get different metrics over that time frame.